shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - fix your version of jms/translation-bundle to 1.4.4 in order to prevent problems with translations dumping ([#1732](https://github.com/shopsys/shopsys/pull/1732))
-    - see #project-base-diff to update your project
+    - see [project base diff](https://github.com/shopsys/project-base/commit/55c113d079e61ee399ad5619f142f1f286808155) to update your project

 - fix your password minimum length constraint message ([#1478](https://github.com/shopsys/shopsys/pull/1478))
-    - see #project-base-diff to update your project
+    - see [project base diff](https://github.com/shopsys/project-base/commit/89eace30cb0d3d3e18de49d9085deb2e6cd02161) to update your project

 - fix your translations ids ([#1738](https://github.com/shopsys/shopsys/pull/1738))
-    - see #project-base-diff to update your project
+    - see [project base diff](https://github.com/shopsys/project-base/commit/cbfa2d20aba1a455ce29ae0c81e55a09ff30ffc7) to update your project
     - email template variable has been changed from `{e-mail}` to `{email}`, update your email templates accordingly
     - run `php phing translations-dump` and check, if some translations are needed to be translated